CE Changes Effective September 1, 2019

 Mentorship Agreement (pdf) - Optional form for those completing a mentorship experience for CE

-* When continuing education units (CEUs), professional development units (PDUs), or other units or credits are listed on the CE documentation, such must be accompanied by documentation from the continuing education provider noting the equivalence of the units or credits in terms of contact hours.
-This is not needed for AOTA CEUs, but be sure you know what such represent in hours or contact hours.
+When continuing education units (CEUs), professional development units (PDUs), or other units or credits are listed on the documentation, such must be accompanied by documentation from the continuing education provider noting the equivalence of the units or credits in terms of hours or contact hours.
+Such is not needed for AOTA CEUs, but be sure you know what such represent in hours or contact hours.

 * Information regarding categories of CE activities and the required documentation for each can be found in §367.2, Categories of Education. §367.3, Continuing Education Audit, provides further information regarding documentation.

-For example, continuing education documentation includes, but is not limited to, an official transcript, AOTA self-study completion certificates, copies of official sign-in or attendance sheets, course certificates of attendance, and certificates of completion.
+For example, CE documentation includes, but is not limited to: an official transcript, AOTA self-study completion certificates, copies of official sign-in or attendance sheets, course certificates of attendance, certificates of completion, and letters of verification.
 In addition, when possible, licensees should keep supporting documentation that helps demonstrate how an activity meets CE requirements.
 For example, an official course description, syllabus, outline, and/or learning objectives may be useful if, for instance, the licensee is randomly selected for the CE Audit, as a certificate often lists just the name of a course and does not provide further information about its content.

-* NBCOT Navigator™ Activities: Licensees may earn up to 2 contact hours of CE for the completion of NBCOT Navigator activities.
-For such activities, 1 NBCOT CAU is the equivalent of .25 CE hours.
-Documentation of this type of CE is a certificate of completion or letter of verification.
+* NBCOT Navigator® Activities.
+Licensees may earn CE for the completion of NBCOT Navigator activities.
+For such activities, 1 NBCOT CAU is the equivalent of 1 contact hour, no maximum.
+Documentation is a certificate of completion or letter of verification.
 Self-reflections and self-assessments, reading list and research portal activities, professional development plans, or similar activities are not eligible for CE credit.